Ruyi (scepter): History

 The was used in ancient times to give directions or to protect oneself from the unexpected.
-It was for this reason that it was made or iron, and not on the basis of strictly aesthetic considerations.
+It was for this reason that it was made of iron, and not on the basis of strictly aesthetic considerations.
 If you can obtain an old iron inlaid with gold and silver that sparkle now and then, and if it has an ancient dull color, this is the best.
 As for made of natural branches or from bamboo and so on, these are all worthless.

-During the Qing dynasty (1644–1912 AD), scepters became luxuriant symbols of political power that were regularly used in imperial ceremonies, and were highly valued as gifts to and from the Emperor of China.
-Since 3 and 9 are considered lucky numbers in Chinese culture, Qing craftsmen elaborated the traditional handle and head type into two-headed with precious stones set in both heads and middle of the handle and presentational sets of nine.
+During the Qing dynasty (1644–1912 AD), scepters became luxuriant symbols of political power regularly used in imperial ceremonies, and were highly valued as gifts to and from the Emperor of China.
+Since 3 and 9 are considered lucky numbers in Chinese culture, Qing craftsmen elaborated the traditional handle-and-head type into two-headed with precious stones set in both heads and the middle of the handle, and presentational sets of nine.
 The Qianlong Emperor presented a to the British ambassador George Macartney in 1793, and in his description, "It is a whitish, agate-looking stone, about a foot and a half long, curiously carved, and highly prized by the Chinese, but to me it does not appear in itself to be of any great value."
+The Palace Museum in Beijing holds nearly 3,000 ruyi, reflecting the Qing court's extensive use of the object as a ceremonial gift and symbol of rank.

 During the historical evolution of Chinese "as desired", they have been used as backscratchers, ritual objects in Buddhism and later Daoism, pointers for public speakers, prized icons of political power and wealth, and auspicious gifts expressing best wishes.
+The cloud-and-lingzhi "ruyi head" became a pervasive decorative motif in Chinese art, architecture, textiles, and ceramics, spreading along the Silk Road into Central and West Asian decorative traditions.